Have you ever felt like you needed to do a digital detox?

 - What is going to add the most value to my life right now?

-I was supposed to focus on starting a consistent fitness routine and devoting large chunks of time to writing, but I wasn’t following through.
+I was supposed to focus on starting a consistent fitness routine and devoting large chunks of time to writing, but I wasn’t doing enough of either.

 How much of my media consumption and use was geared towards any of those things?
 Maybe 10%.
 Not only did I need a digital detox, but an entire digital makeover.